Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 ### **Hazard**: Sticks

-**Description**: People use them as swords/lightsabers/maces/etc - may injury someone through deliberate or accidental contact
+**Description**: People use them as swords/lightsabers/maces/etc - may injure someone through deliberate or accidental contact

 **Affected People**: All